EtaCassiopeia/zio-bdd/README.md

 # zio-bdd

-**zio-bdd** is an open-source Behavior-Driven Development (BDD) testing framework for Scala 3, designed specifically for ZIO-based applications.
-It blends Gherkin-style testing with ZIO’s effect system, fiber-based concurrency, and compile-time safety, addressing the limitations of existing BDD tools in the ZIO ecosystem.
+**zio-bdd** is an open-source Behavior-Driven Development (BDD) testing framework for Scala 3, tailored for ZIO-based applications.
+It integrates Gherkin-style testing with ZIO’s effect system, fiber-based concurrency, and compile-time safety, providing a powerful and modern testing solution for the ZIO ecosystem.

 :warning: **This project is under heavy development and is not yet production ready.**

-## Motivation
-ZIO’s fiber-based concurrency and effect management are powerful for building scalable Scala applications, but traditional BDD frameworks struggle to integrate seamlessly:
-- **Scala-Cucumber**: Uses runtime reflection for step matching, lacks fiber support, and poorly integrates with ZIO effects and ZLayer, often requiring blocking calls like unsafeRun.
-- **Specs2/ScalaTest**: Provide limited or no native Gherkin-style BDD, rely on thread-based execution, and miss ZIO-specific features like TestClock or ZLayer.

-These gaps result in fragile tests, limited concurrency, and cumbersome setups. **zio-bdd** was created to offer a ZIO-native BDD solution with type-safe steps, parallel execution, and effortless dependency management.

 ## Key Features
-- **Compile-Time Step Resolution**: Leverages Scala 3 macros to match Gherkin steps at compile time, avoiding runtime reflection errors seen in Scala-Cucumber.
+- **Compile-Time Step Resolution**: Uses Scala 3 macros to match Gherkin steps at compile time, ensuring type safety and eliminating runtime reflection errors.
-- **Fiber-Based Parallelism**: Runs scenarios concurrently using ZIO fibers, outperforming thread-based frameworks like ScalaTest or Scala-Cucumber.
+- **Fiber-Based Parallelism**: Executes scenarios concurrently with ZIO fibers for efficient, lightweight concurrency.
-- **ZIO Effect Integration**: Natively supports ZIO effects and ZLayer for type-safe dependency injection, eliminating blocking calls.
+- **ZIO Effect Integration**: Seamlessly supports ZIO effects and ZLayer for type-safe dependency injection without blocking calls.
-- **Dynamic Feature Discovery**: Automatically scans the module’s `src/test/resources/features/` directory for `.feature` files, configurable via `@ZIOBDDTest`.
+- **Dynamic Feature Discovery**: Automatically scans the module’s `src/test/resources/features/` directory for `.feature` files, customizable via the `@Suite` annotation.
-- **Customizable Reporting**: Includes console, JUnit XML, and extensible reporting for CI integration.
+- **Customizable Reporting**: Offers built-in console and JUnit XML reporters, with extensibility for custom formats.
-- **Extending Standard Gherkin**: Adds testing aspects like `flaky`, `repeat`, and `retry` annotations.
+- **Enhanced Gherkin**: Extends standard Gherkin with testing aspects like `@flaky`, `@repeat`, and `@retry`, plus support for advanced features like `Background` and `Scenario Outline`.

 ## Feature Checklist

 - [X] Gherkin parser
+  - [X] Feature: Defines a feature with a name and optional tags
+  - [X] Background: Specifies steps that run before each scenario in a feature
+  - [X] Scenario: Defines a single test scenario with steps
+  - [X] Scenario Outline: Supports parameterized scenarios with placeholders
+  - [X] Examples: Provides data tables for Scenario Outlines
+  - [X] Step: Supports `Given`, `When`, `Then`, and `And` keywords with text patterns
+  - [X] Tags: Allows `@tag` annotations for filtering and test aspects (e.g., `@flaky`, `@retry(n)`)
+  - [ ] Rule: Groups scenarios under a rule
+  - [ ] Doc String: Multi-line string arguments for steps
 - [X] Step definition and macro expansion
-- [X] ScenarioRunner
+- [X] Feature and Scenario Runner
 - [X] SBT test interface for framework integration
 - [X] Feature discovery
 - [X] Extended Gherkin with test aspects: Flaky, Repeat, and Retry